Juneteenth: Why It Is Important to Commemorate the Ending of Slavery in the United States As Latines

 “If the cruelties of slavery could not stop us, the opposition we now face will surely fail.
 Because the goal of America is freedom, abused and scorned tho’ we may be, our destiny is tied up with America’s destiny.” — Dr. Martin Luther King, Jr.

 Known as Black Independence Day, Emancipation Day, Freedom Day, Juneteenth Independence Day, or Juneteenth National Freedom Day, as well as one of the oldest commemorated holidays in the United States, Juneteenth, a portmanteau of June and nineteenth, can be celebrated in many ways.
 Traditionally, cookouts, festivals, parades, picnics, marches, and vigils, are part of the events that pay homage to the history ofBlack culture, and its contributions to American history.
-This is why it is important we join the festivities and keep helping every Black American to demand justice, equality, and most importantly make the government recognize Juneteenth as an official holiday or observance.
+This is why it is important we join the festivities and keep helping every Black American to demand justice and equality.

 Juneteenth June BELatina Latinx